petr-kalinin/progtexts2/python_basics_en/5_float.rst

 -----------------------

 You certainly know that real numbers can be written such as "12.34".
-This means "twelve point thirty-four hundredths".
+This means "twelve and thirty-four hundredths".

 .. note ::
    Sometimes a comma is used instead of a point (it depends on the country).